 The other day I decided to try the classic Moonshine Cocktail.
 I got the recipe from The Savoy Cocktail Book, but the drink itself has been around since the 1920s or so.

 Secondly, contrary to popular belief, absinthe does not cause hallucinations or any other strange reactions in the body, other than it will get you drunk if you drink enough of it.
-Used sparingly, absinthe adds a liquorish undertone and a silky texture to the drink.
+Used sparingly, absinthe adds a liquorish undertone and a silky texture to a drink.